 In certain circumstances, Regis may implement consequences for community members who fail to comply with this Travel Guidance.

 All residential lounge spaces and spaces throughout campus academic, athletic and administration buildings will have renewed occupancy limits, clearly posted, varying dependent upon the size of the space.
-It will be common practice to limit the number of individuals in a group to 10, however that may increase given the size of the space.

 The practice of wearing protective face coverings will be the norm in any shared space.